Pfc. Melvin E. Buggs

 On October 10, 1944, Melvin and other prisoners were taken to the the dock area of Manila.
-The POWs were scheduled to sail on the Hokusen Maru, but since the POWs on scheduled for the Arisan Maru had not arrived, they were put on that ship.
+The POWs were scheduled to sail on the Hokusen Maru, but since not all the POWs scheduled for the Hokusen Maru had arrived, the Japanese switched ships so the Hokusen Maru could sail.
 The POWs were packed into Hold #2 of the Arisan Maru.
 The hold was large enough to hold four hundred men.
 The Japanese packed all 1803 POWs into it.

 The ship sailed, but instead of heading to Formosa it headed south.
 Off the Island of Palawan, the ship dropped anchor in a cove.
 Within the first 48 hours, five men had died.
 Some of the POWs managed to wire the hold's ventilation system into the lighting system.
 This provided fresh air to the POWs.
 When the Japanese discovered what had been done, they turned off the power.

 The Japanese soon realized that unless they did something the number of deaths would continue to rise.
 They then moved 800 POWs to the ship's first hold which was halfway filled with coal.